rapidsms/rapidsms/docs/topics/deployment/deploying.rst

 commands that a developer can use.
 A developer might type ``fab staging deploy`` to update the code on the staging server, or ``fab production setup_server`` to provision the production server.
+To help you write these commands, Fabric provides a library of methods for running commands on your remote server, uploading files, etc.

 PaaS
 ----